Kishida unveils plan to set up pandemic crisis control unit | Law-Order

 - Japan

-Japan's Prime Minister Fumio Kishida announced plans Wednesday to establish an infectious disease crisis management agency to better prepare for future pandemics.
+Japanese Prime Minister Fumio Kishida on Wednesday announced plans to establish an infectious disease crisis management agency to better prepare for future pandemics.

+He said there's a need to “carefully walk the path toward returning to ordinary lives'' as Japan gradually resumes social and business activities as well as tourism.

-Kishida, who had low public expectations when he took office in October and recorded unimpressive 40% support ratings, has since steadily gained popularity to above 60%, buoyed by an easing of the public's infection worries and growing concern over the Ukraine crisis.
+Kishida, who faced low public expectations when he took office in October with unimpressive 40 per cent support ratings, has steadily gained popularity to more than 60 per cent, buoyed by an easing of infection worries and growing concern over the Ukraine crisis.

-His plan to establish the infectious disease crisis management agency was in response to criticism that the government had been unprepared and lacked a centralised command centre to handle COVID-19, and was hampered by bureaucratic divisions in allocating hospital beds, testing centres and rolling out vaccines.
+His plan to establish the infectious disease crisis management agency was in response to criticism that the government was unprepared and lacked a centralised command centre to handle COVID-19, and was hampered by bureaucratic divisions in allocating hospital beds, setting up testing centres and rolling out vaccines.

-Kishida said Japan's two main infection disease research institutes will be unified into one to be overseen by the Health Ministry and serve as a Japanese version of the US Centres for Disease Control and Prevention.
+Kishida said Japan's two main infection disease research institutes will be combined into one that will be overseen by the Health Ministry and serve as a Japanese version of the US Centres for Disease Control and Prevention.

-He also repeated his pledge to bolster Japan's diplomatic and security roles to contribute to international peace at a time it is critically shaken by Russia's invasion of Ukraine.
+He also repeated a pledge to bolster Japan's diplomatic and security roles to contribute to peace at a time the international order is critically shaken by Russia's invasion of Ukraine.

+New South Korean President Yoon Suk Yeol has also been invited and will reportedly attend the June 29-30 summit in Madrid, prompting speculation of a first in-person meeting on the sidelines between the leaders of the two countries, whose ties have been strained by disputes over wartime history.

+Kishida said nothing has been decided, though he acknowledged the importance of communication.

-Kishida, during summits with U.S. President Joe Biden and other regional leaders last month in Tokyo, has already pledged significant strengthening of Japan's military capability and budget.
+Kishida, during meetings with US President Joe Biden and other regional leaders last month in Tokyo, has already pledged a significant strengthening of Japan's military capability and budget.

+He said that protecting lives in the pandemic and turning around the economy have been his promise since taking office, and that “I will fulfil my responsibility as prime minister by keeping the promises''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)